docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 For your filetype to be visible in the Proxy > Attach Proxies window, set imIndFormatRec. flags \|= xfIsMovie (this flag is labeled obsolete, but still needed for this case)

-If your importer supports different fractional resolutions and decode qualities, the fractional resolutions can be enumerated in response to the selector *imGetPreferredFrameSize*, and the decode quality hint is sent on import requests to your importer (for example in imSourceVideoRec. inQuality).
+If your importer supports different fractional resolutions and decode qualities, the fractional resolutions can be enumerated in response to the selector *imGetPreferredFrameSize*, and the decode quality hint is sent on import requests to your importer (for example in imSourceVideoRec.inQuality).

 ----